UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn.md

 **Hear Noise**: Characters can listen at doors and attempt to hear if the room is occupied.
 Note that the undead make no sound.

-**Forcing Doors**: All doors are stuck and must be burst open by force with a successful FORT save.
-A failed attempt means you still burst open the door, but it makes surprising whatever is behind the door impossible.
+**Forcing Doors**: All doors are stuck and must be burst open by force with a successful FORTITUDE save.
+A failed attempt makes surprising whatever is behind the door impossible.

-**Locked Doors**: Some doors are locked, and require a key or a successful REF save to pick the lock to open.
+**Locked Doors**: Some doors are locked, and require a key or a successful lockpicking attempt (5+ on a d6, takes one turn) to pick the lock to open.
 A failed lockpicking attempt means that the lock is jammed and cannot be picked again.

 **Secret Doors**: Secret doors can be discovered by searching the room.